 Max common subtree document cache size, per-query.
 Optional, default is 0 (disabled).

-Limits RAM usage of a common subtree optimizer (see multi-queries).
-At most this much RAM will be spent to cache document entries per each query.
+This setting limits the RAM usage of a common subtree optimizer (see multi-queries).
+At most, this much RAM will be spent to cache document entries for each query.
 Setting the limit to 0 disables the optimizer.

 subtree_docs_cache = 8M